Skip to navigation Skip to content

 CORE Shares the Love this Holiday Season through Spreading Threads

-Angela D. Wagner
+By Angela D. Wagner | November 8, 2019

-By Angela D. Wagner
+By Angela D.

 Just one of the many donation boxes decorated by CORE staff and volunteers for the CORE holiday clothing drive for Spreading Threads.

-“We had so much fun,” said Mercedes Flores, principal of CORE.
-“Every year we pick a charity to work with during the holidays.
+charity to work with during the holidays.
 Last year we chose Casa de los Niños.
-This year we chose Spreading Threads because they offer an invaluable service to Arizona foster families.”
+This year

 CORE Account Manager Cristina Arriaga encourages Mercedes Flores’ puppy to lift a paw for charity.